omcewan/Horiseon-Marketing-Agency/README.md

 https://omcewan.github.io/Horiseon-Marketing-Agency/

 ## Screenshot
-The following images show a screenshot of the webpage after the code was refactor.
+The following image show a screenshot of the webpage after the code was refactor.

 ![Horiseon Webpage](./assets/images/screenshot1.png)